 Don Muang Airport

-Bangkok Airport Information
+Bangkok Airport Information0

-In October 2012 Don Muang Airport reopened to take the pressure off Suvarnabhumi International Airport.
+Don Muang Airport reopened in October 2012 to take the pressure off Suvarnabhumi International Airport.
 It will now be the main hub for budget and domestic flights, including Air Asia and Nok Air.
 A Skytrain link isn’t due until 2016 so the easiest and quickest way to get here is via taxi, although there is also a bus from the city centre and for transfer to Suvarnabhumi.
 Although this 90-year-old airport might not pretty, with recent renovations and less air traffic, travelling via Don Muang is usually trouble-free.

 Currently Air Asia, Nok Air, Orient Thai, Solar Air and P.C.
-Air fly in and out of Don Muang
+Air fly in and out of Don Muang Airport

 Don Muang Airport has a simple layout, with two levels.
 The Departure Hall is on the second floor, and all airlines have their check-in counters there.
 Other facilities on this floor include money exchange counters, restaurants, souvenir shops and VIP lounges.
 On the first floor is the Arrivals Hall.
 There are also a few fast food outlets, snack bars, an internet café, banks, money exchange counters, souvenir shops, medical service, airport limousine service and car rentals by major brands.